Pythm/ad-Lightwand/info.md

 MQTT sensor names are full topics for targets excluding /set, case sensitive.
 App will subscribe to MQTT topics.
 Home Assistant sensors uses entity-id as sensor name.

 ### Motion Sensors and Presence trackers
-You can define time after sensor no longer detects motion before it turns light back with `delay` in seconds, and define constraints to each sensor as an if statement that must be true for motion to activate.
+You can define time after sensor no longer detects motion before it turns light back with `delay` in seconds.
+This defauts to 60 seconds.
+You can also define constraints to each sensor as an if statement that must be true for motion to activate.
 Inherits Appdaemon API to self.

 Trackers will trigger 'presence' mode when new == home and sets 'away' mode if all trackers defined in room is not home.
 When presence is detected it will go to 'normal' mode if old state is 'away' and 'presence' is not defined in light_mode.
 Trackers will not change mode unless it is normal or away.